Correlation inference attacks against machine learning models: Results

-\textbf{Correlation matrix.} Given $n$ random variables, we denote by correlation matrix $C$ the $n \times n$ real-valued matrix of Pearson correlation coefficients between all the pairs of variables.
-Using lowercase notation to denote matrix coefficients, the correlation matrix is defined as $c_{i,j} = \rho(X_i, X_j), i,j=1,\ldots,n$.
-Let $\mathcal{C}_n$ be the set of valid correlation matrices consisting of all $n\times n$ real-valued matrices satisfying the following properties:
+\textbf{Correlation matrices.} To formalize this requirement on the linear relationships between the $n$ variables in a dataset, we use the concept of \textit{correlation matrix}.
+This is the $n \times n$ real-valued matrix $C$ of Pearson correlation coefficients between all the pairs of variables: $c_{i,j} = \rho(X_i, X_j), i,j=1,\ldots,n$.
+Note that we use lowercase notation to denote matrix coefficients.
+Let $\mathcal{C}$ be the set of \textit{valid correlation matrices}. $\mathcal{C}$ consists of all $n\times n$ real-valued matrices satisfying the following properties:

 \begin{enumerate} \itemsep0em \item[\textbf{(P1)}] All elements are valid correlations, i.e., real values between $-1$ and $1$: $-1 \leq c_{i,j} \leq 1, \forall 1 \leq i, j \leq n$. \item[\textbf{(P2)}] Diagonal entries are equal to $1$, i.e., there is perfect correlation between a variable and itself: $c_{i,i} = 1, \forall 1 \leq i \leq n$. \item[\textbf{(P3)}] The matrix is symmetric, i.e., the correlation between $X_i$ and $X_j$ is the same as the correlation between $X_j$ and $X_i$: $c_{i,j}=c_{j,i}$. \item[\textbf{(P4)}] The matrix is positive semi-definite: $x^T C x \geq 0, \forall x \in \mathbb{R}^n$. \end{enumerate}